oahhariri/SwiftyTooltip/README.md

 ### 🎯 Step 2: Add a Tooltip Target to a View

-Use `.tooltipTarget` to mark the view that the tooltip should point to.
-This tells SwiftyTooltip where to anchor the tooltip on screen.
+Now tell SwiftyTooltip *where* the tooltip should point by marking the target view.

 ```swift
 .tooltipTarget(